The Utah Center for Water Resources Research (UCWRR)

 The status, opportunities and priorities for this program are detailed in USGS Circular 1488 Donohue, M.J., Greene, E.A., and Lerner, D.T., 2021, "Water Resources Research Act Program—Current status, development opportunities, and priorities for 2020–30": U.S. Geological Curvey Circular 1488, 27p., https://doi.org/10.3133/cir1488.

-FY 2024 USGS 104(b) Annual Base Grants Request for Pre-proposals (RFPP)
+FY 2025 USGS 104(b) Annual Base Grants Request for Pre-proposals (RFPP)

-The Utah Center for Water Resources Research (UCWRR) at the Utah Water Research Laboratory (UWRL) invites pre-proposals for the USGS 104b Water Resources Research Institute annual base grant program each year.
-Successful pre-proposals are included in the full USGS 104b proposal for the State of Utah.
+The Utah Center for Water Resources Research (UCWRR) at the Utah Water Research Laboratory (UWRL) invites pre-proposals for the USGS 104b Water Resources Research Institute annual base grant program for the 2025-2026 funding cycle.

 FY 2024 USGS 104(g) Competitive Grants Request for Proposals

-The deadline for all three is May 30, 2024.
-Any investigator at an institution of higher learning in the United States is eligible to apply for an award through a Water Research Institute or Center.
-The Utah Center for Water Resources Research (UCWRR) at the Utah Water Research Laboratory (UWRL) is the Utah Institute eligible for these awards.
-If you intend to submit a proposal, please contact Carri Richards (carri.richards@usu.edu) as soon as possible to coordinate and ensure the proposal is prepared and submitted by the deadline.
+USGS 104g Water Resources Research Institute competitive grant program accepts proposals each year.
+Any investigator at ANY institution of higher learning in the United States is eligible to apply for an award through a Water Research Institute or Center.
+The Utah Center for Water Resources Research (UCWRR) at the Utah Water Research Laboratory (UWRL) is the Water Research Institute for Utah.
+Additional information on this program is available at https://water.usgs.gov/wrri/index.php.

 Current / Ongoing Projects